International E-Commerce: Personalization needed to drive sales

 With the increasing competition from the almost duopoly of global players Amazon and Google and the entry of Alibaba in the European market, other E-commerce providers will need to scale globally.
 Mckinsey predicts that in 2020, more than 30 percent of the commercial goods traffic will be cross border.
 Approximately 40 percent of turnover is expected from the global E-commerce market.
 Some smaller European companies are lagging behind.

 According to a Mckinsey Global Institute study, a consumer purchase is six times more likely when the product is offered in a local language and two in three consumers believe that customer care is more important than price.
-It is now possible to personalise language in content through cost effective automation.
+It is now possible to personalize language in content through cost effective automation.

 In the Eckerson Group Report "The Ultimate Guide to Natural Language Generation”, the NLG solution is described: